Professional wrestling in Mexico: Mexican wrestlers abroad

-Being a wrestling power, Mexico has exported a large number of professional wrestlers abroad, working for promotions such as WWE, New Japan Pro-Wrestling, All Elite Wrestling (AEW), Ring of Honor (ROH), Pro Wrestling Noah, among others.
+Being a professional wrestling power, Mexico has exported a large number of professional wrestlers abroad, working for promotions such as WWE, New Japan Pro-Wrestling, All Elite Wrestling (AEW), Ring of Honor (ROH), and Pro Wrestling Noah, among others.
 Most of them (especially the masked ones) carry the Mexican lucha libre wrestling style with them, while others change their styles to better fit those of their adopted countries and promotions or mix the lucha libre style with other styles of professional wrestling.

 Several Mexican wrestlers have won professional wrestling championships, including prestigious world championships, in a country other than their own.
 Alberto Del Rio has held the WWE Championship and WWE's World Heavyweight Championship, for a total of four reigns.
 In ROH, Bandido and Rush are two-time ROH World Champions, with Rush's second reign being the third-longest in the title's history.
 Blue Demon Jr., son of the eponymous legend, held the NWA World's Heavyweight Championship for 501 days.
 Pentagón Jr. won the Impact World Championship, although his reign was one of the shortest in the title's history (two days).
 El Hijo de Dr. Wagner Jr. has been GHC Heavyweight Champion in Pro Wrestling Noah, being to date the only Mexican to achieve a world heavyweight title in Japan.
 Mexican wrestler Luis Mante held the Open the Dream Gate Championship, an openweight championship in the Japanese Dragongate promotion.
 Thunder Rosa is the only Mexican woman to have held a world championship in the United States, winning both the NWA Women's Championship and the AEW Women's Championship.

 Among the Mexican male wrestlers who have excelled abroad are: